absm-art/absm.art.io/_posts/2025-05-23-diffusion.md

 -

 The room was white and empty.
-The glossy sheen of porcelain tile glared back at him as he glared into the mirror.
+The glossy sheen of porcelain tile glared back at him as he gazed into the mirror.
 He gripped the glaze-smooth surface of the sink in one hand and touched his temple with the first and second finger of the other.

 It was there.